spipm/crackcoin/README.md

 ## Usage

-The following steps will allow you to run the code on the local networ and spend coins.
+The following steps will allow you to run the code on the local network and spend coins.

 #### 1. Run generateGenesis.py